pachyderm/pachyderm/doc/docs/master/how-tos/pipeline-operations/monitor-job-progress.md

   for that pipeline step.
 To troubleshoot, look into that particular pipeline execution.
 ## `pachctl list job <global-id>`
-  This command shows the status of all the pipelines executions that run in the context of this global job.
+  This command shows the status of all the sub-jobs that run as a part of this global job.

-  For each pipeline executed as part of this global job, Pachyderm shows the time since each sub-job started and its duration, the number of datums in the **PROGRESS** section,  and other information.
+  For each sub-job (pipeline execution) within this global job, Pachyderm shows the time since each sub-job started and its duration, the number of datums in the **PROGRESS** section,  and other information.
   The format of the progress column is `DATUMS PROCESSED + DATUMS SKIPPED / TOTAL DATUMS`.

   For more information, see